In this article

 Occasionally, there might be a discrepancy between the information that the underwriter has gathered and your original life insurance application.
 When this happens, you might need to hop on the phone to answer any outstanding questions (or follow up via email, depending on the provider).

-The phone call isn’t something to be nervous about, though.
+The phone call isn’t something to be nervous about.
 It can help you explain what you’re doing to improve a known health condition.
-For instance, if you’re diabetic and recently started exercising and are on a weight loss program, the underwriter might be able to use that information to lower the cost of your policy.
+For instance, if you’re managing a condition more effectively with a new nutrition plan or exercise program, the underwriter might be able to use that information to lower the cost of your policy.

 If your application needs a lot of additional information, the underwriting process could take a month or so.
 That’s especially true if you need to spend time waiting for your doctor to get back to the underwriting team to answer questions.